This article was updated on June 27, 2017.

 Entrepreneurs and professionals alike need to make efforts to build up their network of contacts.
 By going to industry events and networking online, immigrants are more likely to hear about unadvertised jobs and business opportunities.

-Salil Shah, a 31-year-old marketing manager in North Vancouver, B.C., used the online social network LinkedIn to land his first job in Canada.
-Shah, who is originally from India, was working in the U.S., but he wanted to come to Canada because it would be easier to bring his parents here.
+Salil Shah, a 37-year-old online marketing professional in North Vancouver, B.C., used the online social network LinkedIn to land his first job in Canada.
+Shah, who is originally from India, was working in the U.S., but wanted to come to Canada because it would be easier to bring his parents here.
 He applied for a job at a Vancouver technology company that had a business relationship with his California firm, but he got no response.
 “Eventually, I contacted someone at the company through LinkedIn who was able to get in touch with the hiring manager,” says Shah.
 “I did an interview and got a job offer.
-Most people who come to Canada start by looking for job.
+Most people who come to Canada start by looking for a job.
 I was very lucky—I had one already.”

 Finding yourself a mentor is another great way to expand your network and get advice.
 “I once contacted someone who was interviewed in the newspaper and I asked if I could buy him lunch,” says Noorani.
 “He’s still my mentor today.”
 For entrepreneurs, he advises hiring a coach on an hourly basis to help create a business program.